|Nutritional Guidelines (per serving)|

 If you're hosting a party, place the treats on toothpicks or skewers before dipping, making the coating process simple and the marshmallows easier to serve and eat.
 For a fun family activity, set up a decorating station with skewered marshmallows, melted chocolate, and bowls of candies and sprinkles and let the kids dip the marshmallows and sprinkle with their choice of decorations.
 Instead of semi-sweet, dark or bittersweet chocolate can also be used, and a white chocolate drizzle at the end adds a sophisticated touch.

 Use purchased marshmallows for a quick and easy treat (just be sure to buy the big ones), or make homemade marshmallows for an extra special dessert.
-Vanilla marshmallows work great for this recipe, but you can add flavor with almond or peppermint extract, or even make fresh strawberry marshmallows.
+Vanilla-flavored marshmallows work great for this recipe, but you can add almond or peppermint extracts, or even make fresh strawberry marshmallows.

-- 1 bag large marshmallows (or 1 pound homemade marshmallows)
+1 (16-ounce) bag marshmallows or 1 pound homemade (not mini)

 Gather the ingredients.

 Prepare a baking sheet by lining it with aluminum foil or parchment paper.